 Learn more about Don’t Lie for the Other Guy™

 Operation Secure Store®

 Firearms stolen from FFL retailers are a serious threat to public safety, and no one wants to prevent the theft of firearms more than the licensed retailers that sell them.
 To help combat the problem, NSSF and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) have partnered to create Operation Secure Store® (OSS), a comprehensive joint initiative to help Federal Firearms Licensees (FFL) make well-informed security-related decisions to deter and prevent thefts.
-The initiative includes educational programming, including an ongoing series of regional seminars hosted by ATF, as well as a matching rewards program that doubles the money offered for information leading to convictions.
+The initiative includes educational programming, including an ongoing series of regional seminars hosted by ATF.
+Additionally, NSSF matches ATF reward offers for information regarding firearm burglary and theft.

 Learn more about Operation Secure Store®